 Mountain Outreach, a ministry program of University of the Cumberlands, is constructing its 151st home for a local family this summer.

 Christopher and Bridgett Dezarn of London, Kentucky had never heard about Mountain Outreach (MO) before Bridgett’s friend mentioned to a co-worker that the Dezarns were struggling with their mobile home.
-The family of seven had outgrown their two-bedroom trailer, and the list of problems that needed fixed – including leaks, old flooring, an open stream of sewage runoff in their front yard and flooding issues in their driveway – was just too long and expensive for the young family to handle on their own.
+The family of seven had outgrown their two-bedroom trailer, and the list of problems that needed to be fixed – including leaks, old flooring, an open stream of sewage runoff in their front yard and flooding issues in their driveway – was just too long and expensive for the young family to handle on their own.

 “We were looking at different places, trying to do something, but nothing ever worked out,” Christopher explained.